A not-so-strange term coming from somewhere: Introduction

-We conclude this section by noting that $L^2$ convergence estimates of the kind we discuss here are a natural step towards the quantitative description of evolution problems for inhomogeneous media in question.
-A relevant example of an early contribution is \cite{Cioranescu_et_al_wave}.
-In light of more recent developments, this looks to be complemented with new results in the near future.
-Another research avenue that can be pursued is the investigation of the effect of perforations with boundary conditions studied in this article in cases when the perforations are situated along a lower-dimensional manifold, see e.g. \cite{Borisov_Cardone_Durante}.
+We conclude this section by noting that $L^2$ convergence estimates of the kind we obtain here form a natural step towards the quantitative analysis of evolution problems in inhomogeneous media.
+A relevant early contribution is \cite{Cioranescu_et_al_wave}.
+Another research direction is the study of analogous surface effects when the perforations are located along lower-dimensional manifolds; see, for example, \cite{Borisov_Cardone_Durante}.

+\textbf{Main novelty.} The main novelty of this work lies in the identification of a critical scaling of the Robin interaction that balances surface and bulk effects, leading to a new homogenised term characterised via a Steklov-type spectral problem and interpolating between the classical Neumann and Dirichlet regimes.

-We now proceed to the description of a model problem we use to illustrate the general method we develop in the present work (Section \ref{sect:abstract}) and its results, in particular, the convergence estimates (stated in Theorem \ref{th:mainintro} for the model case).
+We now proceed to the description of the model problem we use to illustrate the general method developed in the present work (Section \ref{sect:abstract}) and its results --- in particular, the convergence estimates stated in Theorem \ref{th:mainintro} for the model case.

 \paragraph{Statement of the problem.}